byronprice/Reverse-Correlation/README.md

 # ReverseCorrelation
 Visual stimuli and analysis code to determine the linear, spatial receptive field of individual neurons.
+More info to come.